Mukhoram/Jarkom-Modul-1-IUP6-2021/README.md

 <img width="942" alt="jarkom 5 2" src="https://user-images.githubusercontent.com/74299958/134769561-0529d902-3e36-4541-bd2b-68a1d59cb434.png">

 **6. Find username and password when logging into FTP Server!**
-To find username and password we use `ftp.request.command contains "USER" || ftp.request.command contains "PASS"`
+To find username and password we use `ftp.request.command contains "USER" || ftp.request.command contains "PASS"`</br>

 **7. There are 500 zip files saved to FTP Server with names 0.zip, 1.zip, 2.zip, ..., 499.zip.
 Save and Open the pdf file.
 (Hint = the name of the pdf is "Real.pdf")**